iotaledger/dpp-demonstrator/backend/docs/SMART_CONTRACTS.md

 ## Overview

 The DPP Demonstrator implements a product lifecycle tracking system using 4 smart contracts deployed on IOTA blockchain.
-The contracts handle product registration, audit trail logging, and reward distribution.
+The contracts handle product registration, custom notarization logging, and reward distribution.

 ## Architecture